RocketChat/docs-old/developer-guides/quick-start/README.md

 ### On Linux/Mac

-To run Rocket.Chat for development on a Linux or a Mac you must first have the following programs installed.
+To run Rocket.Chat for development on a Linux or a Mac, you must first have the following programs installed.

 These will require root privileges: